Graduate Students

 Please take a look at our Researcher lab agreement, which gives you more insight into what it looks like working with Dr. Emberson and in the labThe lab website, https://babylearninglab.psych.ubc.ca/, has information about our team, our research interests, and a list of our recent publications.
 However, to find the most recent information about us, you can also refer to the lab Twitter feed @BabyLearningUBC and @LLEmberson.
 Twitter is the best place to find information about our most recent papers and interests.

-In addition, Dr. Emberson prioritizes admitting students whose research interests fall within the research of the grants she currently holds.
-Here is information about her recently obtained NSERC Discovery award (Click here to view the awarded NSERC Discovery Award summary) and recently submitted, but not awarded, SSHRC Insight award (Click here to view the submitted SSHRC Insight Award summary) Dr. Emberson is also interested in starting research with BC Children’s Hospital in investigating neural and cognitive development in infants born very and extremely prematurely.
+In addition, this year, Dr. Emberson is particularly interested in recruiting students to work on projects funded by her SSHRC grant.
+Here is information about her recently obtained NSERC Discovery award (Click here to view the awarded NSERC Discovery Award summary) and SSHRC Insight award (Click here to view the submitted SSHRC Insight Award summary) Dr. Emberson is also interested in starting research with BC Children’s Hospital in investigating neural and cognitive development in infants born very and extremely prematurely.

 In addition to information on this page, prospective graduate students are also encouraged to consult the following resources: